 |Do not affect your credit score||Make up 10% of your credit score|

 |Only visible to you, and not others, when checking your credit report||Stay on your credit report for two years|

-Hard inquiries, on the other hand, are placed on your credit report whenever a business checks your credit report to approve your application for a credit card, loan or other credit-based service.
-Hard inquiries count for 10% of your credit score.
-While they'll stay on your credit report for two years, hard inquiries only impact your credit score for one year.
+Credit bureaus place hard inquiries on your credit report whenever a business checks your credit report to approve your application for a credit card, loan, or another credit-based service.
+Along with new credit accounts, hard inquiries count for 10% of your credit score.
+While they will stay on your credit report for two years, their impact on your score will gradually decline.

 Occasionally, a business will check your credit report for reasons other than to grant you credit.
-For example, rental car companies sometimes check credit if you're not using a major credit card.
-If you have questions about whether an inquiry will be hard or soft, you can ask the company who's pulling your credit report.
-You'll want to minimize hard inquiries if you're trying to maintain a good credit score and especially if you're planning to apply for a major loan soon.
+For example, rental car companies sometimes check credit if you are not using a major credit card.
+If you have questions about whether an inquiry will be hard or soft, you can ask the company that is pulling your credit report.

 How Soft Inquiries Affect You

-If, however, you pull a copy of your credit report and provide it for a business to review, the soft inquiries will appear since it's your version of your credit report.
+Keep in mind, though, that if you pull a copy of your credit report and provide it to a business to review, the soft inquiries will appear, since it is your version of your credit report.

 - A soft credit check is a type of inquiry that does not hurt your credit score.

 - These credit inquiries are usually unrelated to a loan or credit application.